codenameone/CN1Cordova/README.md

 Open this project up in Netbeans to start working on it.
 You'll find the app's www files (e.g. index.html etc...) inside the src/html directory of the project.

+This project will include two subdirectories worth noting, that aren't part of a normal Codename One project:

+1. "plugins" - Contains Codename One library projects for plugins associated with this app.
+2. "cordova-tools" - Contains an ANT build script with targets to help manage the cordova-related aspects of the project.
+E.g. install plugins, and refresh the project with new plugin cn1libs are added.
+[Read the CLI Usage Instructions](https://github.com/codenameone/CN1Cordova/wiki/Project-cordova-tools-CLI-Usage)

 #### Specifying Output Directory

 By default the project is generated inside the cn1-cordova-tools directory.
 You can change this to a different directory using the `-Ddest=</path/to/dest` command-line flag.
 E.g.